rss2019-13/rss2019-13.github.io/labs/5/README.md

 ***

 ## **Overview and Motivations** (Mia)
 For lab 5, our goal was to give the robot the ability to find its position in a known environment.
 Localization is important for our future tasks in path planning and following.
-Without knowing where the racecar is, it is impossible to follow a path.
-We can do this by integrating the velocity of the robot as given by the interoceptive sensors measuring wheel motion.
+Without being able to check the robots position as it is driving, the path follower would rely on the robot being able to precisely follow navigation commands.
 However as the car drives, error is builds up between this estimated position and the actual position, as a result of the surface it is driving on as well as wheel alignment and servo error.
 Therefore we must not solely rely on interoceptive sensors to localize.
-Instead we use a particle filter which takes input from both the interoceptive motion sensors, and LIDAR data.
-The particles in the particle each represent a guess for the robot’s position and heading.
+Instead we use a particle filter which takes input from both the interoceptive motion sensors and LIDAR data.
+The particles in the particle each represent a guess for the robot's position and heading.
 As the car drives, the motion model updates each particle based on the odometry.
 Then at a frequency of 8 Hz, the particle filter prunes the particles based on whether the LIDAR scan matches with the position, duplicating the points that were not pruned.
 After testing in both the simulator and on the actual robot, we tuned the motion and sensor models to get better results.
+We found that the robot is able to localize well in areas with lots of features, but struggles in long uniform hallways.

 ***

 ## **Proposed Approach**
 ### *Motion Model* (Mia)
-The motion model takes in an array of particles and updates them according to the odometry measurements from the robot's internal sensors.
+The motion model takes in an array of particles and updates them according to the odometry measurements from the robots internal sensors.
 The robot outputs an odometry message which gives an approximate position [x, y, ፀ] in a global frame.
 The motion model takes the difference between the current position and the previous position to get [dx, dy, d\theta] in the odometry frame.

 <img src="https://drive.google.com/uc?export=view&id=14jsAD1c1eZi8pzeezz6YRyr2v_RCTtpp" alt="Odometry Frame" height="474" width="573">